Zimbra/zm-mailbox/README.md

 ## Build Pre-requisite

 - create .zcs-deps folder in home directory
-- copy ant-contrib-1.0b1.jar in the .zcs-deps folder
+- copy ant-contrib-1.0b1.jar and zimbra-native.jar in the .zcs-deps folder